sweing/localproof/esp32/README.md

 # ESP32 Code and Simulators

-This directory contains the code for ESP32 devices and Python-based simulators to test the LOCALPROOF system.
+This directory contains the code for ESP32 devices and Python-based simulators to test the system.

 ---